London lifestyle & travels with kids and babies

 Lunch: The Orangery.
 A cool and welcome break after all the fun at Diana, just 5 minutes walk from Diana playground in the greenery of the Hyde park.
 Some British and some European dishes, one brilliant al fresco option if sun is still shining and weather is decent (those rare days we could count on our hands! ), all next to Kensington palace.
 Once the setting for Queen Anne’s court entertainment, the Orangery has lovely high ceilings and 18th century architecture.
 Booking for tea or lunch at week-ends strongly recommended.

 Evening: For the very energetic parents, if babysitting options are available and sorted, South Ken is also great for cocktails – Walton street has some great options, Jack’s included.
 If kids are still around, an easy option dinner is Itsu still on Walton street.
 For well behaved kids or parets equipped with ipads, Kiru is a great sushi option, yum food and nice vibes, highchair and personnel kind and patient with our curious toddler.
-For more sushi options and a dedicated post, head here.
+For more London sushi options head here and a dedicated post to best Japanese restaurants in South Ken, head here.

 2nd day, morning: St James park.
 There’s a small playground, including sandpit, swings, slides next to the icecream shop corner close to Buckingham Birdcage Walk side.
 Friendly squirrels and lots of birds, from swans, huge pelicans, ducks to the omnipresent pigeons.
 With Buckingham Palace and the Horse Guards next door, nice picture opportunities, including the bridges over the lake.
 Should one finish with exploring the park and feeding the birds, Trafalgar square is 5 minutes away.
 More picture opportunities plus if weather gets tricky, National Galleries.
 On Sundays our toddler loves the Magic carpet storytelling, a couple of sessions from 10:30 and 11:30; weekdays and school holidays plenty of other family & kids events.